Prognostication of the end of the world has been going on as long as there have been people to tell the tales.

 5. Climate Change

 Deny it as much as you want, the science doesn’t lie.
 Extreme temperatures on both ends of the spectrum are causing ever more destructive storms.
-Floods, carbon dioxide emissions, and destruction of polar ice caps are likely to continue for the next several hundred years, and that’s even if we were to stop all greenhouse gasses today.
+Floods, carbon dioxide emissions, and the destruction of polar ice caps are likely to continue for the next several hundred years, and that’s even if we were to stop all greenhouse gasses today.

 Given the impossibility of that event, the compounded problems are likely to haunt generations with undrinkable water, polluted food, and storms that are ever more destructive.